marek12306/CrantOS/README.md

 # CrantOS
-Operating system made in batch!
+Operating system made in batch (yes you heard it right)!

 ## How to install it?
 Just download it and run `CrantOS.bat`.

-## How many features are in there?
-There is a few features in there, but in the future we plan to add it more.

-## Is there an AppStore for apps, games, commands?
-We will add it in the future :)

 ## Is CrantOS open source
-Yes it is!
+As you can see it is!

 ## CrantOS is a virus!
 No, it isn't.
-Some antiviruses might detect CrantOS as a virus.
+Some antiviruses may detect CrantOS as a virus.
 Just ignore that.

 ## I want to submit translation
 Just create pull request!